Series / Bored to Death

 An HBO Sitcom

 .
-After breaking up with his girlfriend Suzanne and discovering that she was the only thing he had, Jon puts an ad on Craigslist hiring himself out as an investigator.
+After breaking up with his girlfriend Suzanne and discovering that she was the only thing he had, Jonathan puts an ad on Craigslist hiring himself out as an investigator.
 He attempts to juggle this life with working for a magazine run by George Christopher, a middle-aged man who is actively attempting to recapture his youth through drugs and sex.
-Jon's best friend, Ray Hueston, is a comic-book artist with relationship issues who begrudgingly helps Jon in his exploits any way he can.
+Jonathan's best friend, Ray Hueston, is a comic-book artist with relationship issues who begrudgingly helps Jonathan in his exploits any way he can.

 The series was cancelled in 2011 after its third season.

 - Accidental Aiming Skills: "I wasn't aiming for the boss."
 "What?"
 "Never mind."

 - Aborted Arc: In the season 2 finale, Jonathan is trying to decide if Nina should move in with him.
 She is never mentioned again in the third season.